The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves

 Since $\mathsf{CH}^\star(\mathcal{A}_{\widehat{X}})$ is generated by divisors, we have $f^*(\gamma) \in \mathsf{divCH}^\star(\widehat{X})$.

 The proof of Theorem \ref{tautological=pp2} immediately yields a finer statement: $ \mathsf{R}^\star(X,D)$ lies in the subalgebra generated by logarithmic divisors of the log blow-up associated to the second barycentric subdivision of the Artin fan of $(X,D)$.
-In fact, very little of the double barycentric subdivision is needed.
-A closer analysis of the proof of Theorem \ref{tautological=pp2} yields an even finer statement: $\mathsf{R}^\star(X,D)$ lies in the subalgebra generated by logarithmic divisors of any log modification $(\widetilde{X},\widetilde{D})$ of $(X,D)$ for which $\widetilde{X}$ is nonsingular and the cone complex $C(\widetilde{X},\widetilde{D})$ is the cone over a simplicial complex: each cone in $C(\widetilde{X},\widetilde{D})$ is the cone over a simplex, and the intersection of any two cones in $C(\widetilde{X},\widetilde{D})$ is a face of each{\footnote{Equivalently, $C(\widetilde{X},\widetilde{D})$ can be piecewise-linearly embedded in a vector space.}}.
-Geometrically, the simplicial condition implies that the irreducible components of $\widetilde{D}$ are nonsingular and that the closures of strata of $(\widetilde{X},\widetilde{D})$ are complete intersections of irreducible components of $\widetilde{D}$.
-The barycentric subdivision of any normal crossings pair $(X,D)$ is always a cone over a simplicial complex, but for any given example, a much more efficient choice $(\widetilde{X},\widetilde{D})$ may be available.
+In fact, the subalgebra generated by logarithmic divisors of the log blow-up associated to any log blowup $(\tilde{X},\tilde{D})$ with $C(\tilde{X},\tilde{D})$ the cone over a simplicial complex.
+The double barycentric subdivision of any normal crossings pair $(X,D)$ is always a canonical such choice, but for any given example, a much more efficient choice $(\widetilde{X},\widetilde{D})$ may be available.